khushi-web/hack36_5.0/README.md

    - Logged in user can see how a particular dress looks on them
    - User can make groups and add family & friends
    - Groups have a shared cart and each member can add items to that cart
+   - Each member can add an item with their destination address
+   - Anyone from a group can do the payment and it will be notified to all others
  - **Future Scope:**
-   - Groups will have a chat feature where the members can talk and take each others feedback on every product
-   - Providing a real 3-D environment for an immersive and fun shopping experience
-   - Allowing customers to try on and assess different products virtually so that they can decide how a dress, necklace, or lipstick shade would look on them, or if a         piece of furniture would look good in their bedroom.

-- Group chat with a common group cart available where each user can add their own item with their address.
-They can share an item in the group chat and get everyone's opinion.
-This way they get the shopping experinece together with their friends without being together in real life.
-- A virtual-try-on feature through which the user can see how a particular cloth looks on them and can share the same with their friends.
-- Online games withing groups and prizes used for group discounts.
+   - Users can like and follow each other to see what others are up to
+   - Expanding Virtual Try On to full apparel including jewelry, lenses etc.,
+   - Using AR/VR to showcase how a product looks in real surrounding
    - Discounts based on the number of members ordering an item in a group.
-- A user can follow their friend to see what they like which will prompt them to shop more.
-- Just like Netflix Watch Party and WeChat have been a huge success in the entertainment industry, ShopSquad is the future of the retail industry.
+   - Recommending items in the group based on the group interests
+   - Building an E-Commerce Metaverse

 # Installation
 Clone this Repository on your local machine by running the following command on your terminal -